The Town They Couldn't Redevelop - or Pedestrianise

 The main roads around the town centre, which include the east-west A25 and the north-south A217, form a one-way system, and one of the key bottlenecks is right in the centre where westbound traffic on the main A25 High Street is forced past the town's most prominent landmark, the Old Town Hall.
 Plans in earlier decades could have seen this historic 18th century building demolished to improve the traffic flow, however it has now been given Grade II listing status.

-The one-way system was introduced in 1970.
-Just one year later a public exhibition was held in the Old Town Hall, proposing a three lane ring road around the town centre.
+The one-way system was introduced in March 1970.
+The following year, a public exhibition was held in the Old Town Hall, proposing a three lane ring road around the town centre.
 Despite public opposition to the plan, the local authority decided to press ahead with the scheme, but no progress was ever made.

 The alternative proposal was not to build any new roads at all, but instead widen the roads to the north of the town centre and convert them to two way working.
 This would allow the pedestrianisation only of the High Street - so not as extensive as the first option, but still worthwhile to allow pedestrian priority in the main shopping street.
 Even then it would not be full pedestrianisation - buses and delivery vehicles would still require access.